Loy Yang Power Station

+In 2024, Loy Yang was named as a candidate site for the development of a nuclear power plant as part of then-opposition leader Peter Dutton's energy policy plans.

 Technical Features

-All six Loy Yang boilers are of the forced circulation tower type and are made by International Combustion Australia Ltd. Steam is supplied at a pressure of 16 MPa and a temperature of 540 °C.
+All six Loy Yang boilers are of the forced circulation tower type and are made by International Combustion Australia.
+Steam is supplied at a pressure of 16 MPa and a temperature of 540 °C.

 Loy Yang A

 Loy Yang A has four generating units with a combined capacity of 2210 MW, which have been completed between 1984 and 1988.
-Loy Yang A consists of three units with Kraftwerk Union alternators (units 1, 3 and 4) and one unit by Brown Boveri Corp (unit 2) that was supposed to be the second unit at the gas-fired Newport power station.
+Loy Yang A consists of three units with Kraftwerk Union alternators (units 1, 3 and 4) and one unit by Brown Boveri & Cie (unit 2) that was supposed to be the second unit at the gas-fired Newport Power Station.
 Later during the 2000s the turbine/generator couplings were upgraded on the 3 Kraftwerk Union units to allow an increase in MCR to 560 MW.
 Loy Yang A is the mainland connection point for the Basslink electricity interconnector cable.

 Loy Yang B

-Loy Yang B has two units with a capacity of 953 MW which entered service in 1993 and 1996.
+Loy Yang B has two units with a combined capacity of 953 MW which entered service in 1993 and 1996.
 The two units have Hitachi turbo generators.

 Loy Yang B employs up to 152 full-time staff and another 40 contractors.
 It is Victoria's newest and most efficient brown coal-fired power station and can generate approximately 17% of Victoria's power needs.